eclipse/adore/documentation/technical_documentation/system_and_development/build_system.md

 #### Dockerfile
 The Dockerfile is pretty self-explanatory and in general every module will have a Dockerfile in its root.
-More dockerfile may be provided by a module if necessary depending if the module also requires runtime context.
+More dockerfiles may be provided by a module if necessary depending if the module also requires runtime context.
 If there are many docker files within a module then they can be organized in a subdirectory called 'docker'.
 GNU Make is used primarily to invoke `docker` or